Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Problem Formulations

 \end{definition}

-The following questions relating to the Pareto frontier are of interest: \begin{enumerate} \item How are these formulations related? \item What is the structure of the Pareto frontier?
-What are the characteristics of Pareto-optimal policies, and, more importantly, are they easy to implement? \item Can the value of communication be expressed explicitly? \item Can the frontier be computed exactly and efficiently? \end{enumerate} We shall answer the first three questions in Section~\ref{sec:pareto} and the last question in Section~\ref{sec:computing}.
+We shall answer the following questions concerning the Pareto front in the next two sections. \begin{enumerate} \item How are these formulations related? \item What is the structure of the Pareto front? \item Can the value of communication be expressed explicitly? \item What are the characteristics of Pareto-optimal policies?
+More importantly, are they easy to implement? \item Can the front be computed exactly and efficiently? \end{enumerate}